davidsowerby/takkan/docs/user-guide/takkan-script.md

 The most common, for example, is `TextParticle` to display a `Text` Widget, and `TextBoxParticle` to edit text.

-A further example might be where a `PPart` declares a `TextParticle` to display an integer, but a `SpinnerParticle` to edit.
+A further example might be where a `Part` declares a `TextParticle` to display an integer, but a `SpinnerParticle` to edit.

 You can just use pre-defined Particles or define your own and register them with the [ParticleLibrary](./libraries.md#particle-library).